-Editor’s note: As of publication, Republicans are projected to gain a majority in the House of Representatives even though 25 races remain uncalled.
+Editor’s note: As of publication, Republicans have gained a majority in the House of Representatives even though 3 races remain uncalled.
+This article has been updated to reflect developments through the publishing date.

 The results of the 2024 election are mostly in, and Donald Trump will return to the White House for a second term.
-While a few House and Senate races are still up in the air, it’s expected that Republicans will have a majority in both chambers.
-In the case of a Republican sweep, the direction that tax policy will take over the next several years becomes much clearer.
+While a few House races are still up in the air, Republicans will have a majority in both chambers.
+With a Republican sweep, the direction that tax policy will take over the next several years becomes much clearer.
 Significant portions of the Tax Cuts and Jobs Act (TCJA) expire at the end of 2025, and Republicans generally support a broad extension of those expiring provisions.
 Still, there will continue to be uncertainty on the details until the new Congress begins its deliberations in January.
 Here are the key items that we know about the future of federal tax legislation.

 How we got here: The expiring TCJA